segmentio/segment-docs/src/unify/unify-settings.md

 ## API access

-The API access tab is where you can find the space ID value of the Engage space, and also generate an access token to connect to the [Profile API](https://segment.com/docs/unify/profile-api/).
+The API access tab is where you can find the space ID value of the Engage space and generate an access token to connect to the [Profile API](/docs/unify/profile-api/).
 Each Engage space created in your workspace will have its own unique space ID value.